Merseyside's Police Commissioner is today meeting with the Police and Crime Panel, the body which scrutinses her work.

 These meetings are always open to the public and you are welcome to attend.

-The papers for this meeting are always published five days ahead of this meeting and can be found on the Police and Crime Panel website here.
+The papers for this meeting are always published five days ahead of this meeting and can be found by going to the Police and Crime Panel section on the Knowsley Council website here.